 Ledger fishing is a general term that covers a lot of different rigs and set-up’s.
 What they all have in common is that the line lays close the bottom, a bite is indicated at the rod, and single weight is used.

 Ledger fishing versus float

-Ledger fishing is better for catching bigger fish than the float.
-I am not saying you can never catch a big fish on a float, what I am saying is that you can exclude small fish when ledgering.
+Ledger fishing is better for catching bigger fish than a float.
+I am not saying you can never catch a big fish with a float, what I am saying is that you can exclude small fish when ledgering.
 For example, ledgering is better for fishing a bait that is too big for tiddlers to handle.

-A ledger is the weight attached to the line.
-It helps to cast out and then hold the bait static on the bottom.
+The ledger is the weight attached to the line.
+It helps to cast out and hold the bait static on the bottom.
 The ledger weight can be free to slide up and down the line, or may be semi fixed, it all depends on how you are fishing.